wooster0/yayagram/README.md

 ## Measurement tool

 Particularly on bigger grids it can sometimes become hard to count all the cells.
 For this you can use the measurement tool.
-Simply press `X` to set your first point and then `X` again to set your second point.
+Simply press <kbd>X</kbd> to set your first point and then <kbd>X</kbd> again to set your second point.
 You will then be able to see the distance between those two points with the measured cells that appear.
 Measured cells never overwrite cell kinds other than empty cells and its own.